aptdnfapt/tmuxai/PLAN.md

 1.  **Efficient Multi-File Reading**:
     *   **Problem**: While the AI can emit multiple `<ReadFile>` tags, this can be verbose.
 A more streamlined method for ingesting project context is needed.
     *   **Required Change**: Enhance the `<ReadFile>` tool to accept multiple, space-separated file paths within a single tag (e.g., `<ReadFile>file1.go file2.go internal/utils.go</ReadFile>`).
 This will require updating `internal/process_response.go` to parse the paths and `internal/read_file.go` to process them in a loop.
-A configuration option can be added to toggle this multi-file behavior.
+A configuration option can be added to toggle this multi-file behavior from yaml .

 2.  **Persistent, Directory-Scoped Session History**:
     *   **Problem**: The full conversation state (`m.Messages` in `internal/manager.go`) is currently stored in memory and is lost when `tmuxai` exits.
 This prevents the continuation of complex, multi-day coding tasks.